Have you just bought seven butternut squash on offer? Are you now wondering:

 Once cut up, your butternut squash will last in the refrigerator for 4-5 days.

-Cooked butternut squash keeps in the refrigerator for 5-6 days, whilst it will last in the freezer for 6-12 months.
+Cooked butternut squash keeps in the refrigerator for 5-6 days, while it will last in the freezer for 6-12 months.

 The Round-Up On Butternut Squash